Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Evaluation of Lessons & Coursework

+Now let’s get to my thoughts on the Kaplan MCAT course.
 I’ll just start by saying that I generally loved this MCAT course.
-It’s undeniably first-rate in terms of content, structure and delivery—though it did have a couple shortcomings as discussed further below.
+It’s undeniably first-rate in terms of content, structure and delivery – though it did have a couple shortcomings, as discussed further below.

 Whether you’re taking the self-paced on demand course or the live online course, everything with Kaplan MCAT revolves around your schedule.
-In short, the entire program is driven by a study schedule in calendar form that tells you exactly what to do everyday.
+In short, the entire program is driven by a calendar that tells you exactly what to do every day.
+Almost everything is on your schedule: learning modules, AAMC practice sessions, live classes, full-length practice exams, practice test review sessions, optional workshops, and more.

 In fact, if you score high enough on the placement quiz (70%-80%), you can actually test out of the module and move right onto the next assignment.
 However, assuming you don’t hit that high threshold, you then watch a number of video lessons, usually 2-3 on average per module.